novakov-alexey/tf-onnx-customer-churn/README.md

 ## Pre-requirements

-- conda CLI
+- Conda CLI.
+As an option, use [Miniforge installer](https://conda-forge.org/download/)
-- Apple MacBook with Apple Silicon:
+- Apple MacBook with Apple Silicon

 ## Run